15 — The Overnight Forge

 The Crafting Trifecta

-Three new NPCs went in, each modeled directly on a Diablo mechanic.
+Three new NPCs went in, each notched from a Diablo mechanic.

-The Fragment Transmuter in Celadon City is the Horadric Cube: bring three gear pieces of the same rarity and they combine into one piece of the next tier.
-Three Commons become an Uncommon.
-Three Rares become an Epic.
-It’s slow, it’s satisfying, and it gives Common drops meaning past the early game.
+The Fragment Transmuter in Celadon City is the Horadric Cube: bring three gear pieces of the same rarity, walk out with one piece of the next tier.
+Three Commons make an Uncommon.
+Three Rares make an Epic.
+Slow, satisfying, and it gives Common drops a purpose past the early game.

 The Mystic Enchanter in Saffron City is the Enchantress: spend 8 shards to reroll a single affix on a piece of gear.
 Not both — just one.
-This is surgical precision compared to the Altar’s full reset, and it’s the difference between a Rare you almost love and one you actually equip.
+Surgical compared to the Altar’s full reset.
+The difference between a Rare you almost love and one you actually equip.

 The Gear Augmenter in Fuchsia City is Caldesann’s: 12 shards for a permanent +1 quality boost.
 No randomness.
 No rerolling.
-Just a deterministic upgrade for the player who found something worth investing in.
+Deterministic progress for the player who found something worth keeping.

-Together they create a crafting ladder: drop gear → transmute the commons → enchant the midrange → augment the keepers.
-There’s always something to do with whatever you have.
+Together they build a crafting ladder: drop gear, transmute the commons, enchant the midrange, augment the keepers.
+Always something to do with whatever you have.

 Filling the Spaces

-Well Rested gives you a +50% gear drop rate for three battles after healing at any Pokémon Center.
-It’s the WoW rested XP bonus, translated.
-It makes town visits feel rewarding beyond just healing, and it gently nudges players to actually use the Centers scattered across Kanto.
+Well Rested gives a +50% gear drop rate for three battles after healing at any Pokémon Center.
+The WoW rested XP bonus, translated.
+Town visits feel rewarding beyond healing, and players who avoid the Centers get a reason to stop in.

-Lucky Drop adds a 3% chance on any gear drop to bump the rarity up one tier.
-It’s rare enough that it feels like an event when it happens, common enough that it happens.
-The “oh!” moment.
+Lucky Drop adds a 3% chance on any gear drop to bump the rarity one tier up.
+Rare enough to feel like an event.
+Common enough that it happens.
+That “oh!” moment.

 Gym Leader shard bounties were overdue.
 Defeating a Gym Leader now grants a burst of shards — 15 for leaders, 25 for the Elite Four, 50 for the Champion.
 Milestones should feel like milestones.

-Starter Gear closes the loop on the opening minutes: your first Pokémon now comes equipped with a Common Accessory.
-New players get immediate evidence that the system exists without any extra tutorial text.
+Starter Gear closes the gap in the opening minutes: your first Pokémon comes equipped with a Common Accessory.
+New players get proof the system exists without any tutorial text.

 World and Lore

 The Hunt Board in Viridian City rotates a “hot route” — a sign that tells players where the best gear odds are right now.
-It’s simple (hardcoded rotation) but gives completionists a reason to revisit early routes.
+Simple rotation, hardcoded.
+Completionists get a reason to revisit early routes.

-Three Trainer Tip signs on Routes 1, 3, and 24 teach the gear basics naturally as players move through early game.
-The Gear Tutor NPC in Viridian fills the gaps for anyone who missed the signs or wants more detail.
+Three Trainer Tip signs on Routes 1, 3, and 24 teach the gear basics as players move through the early game.
+The Gear Tutor NPC in Viridian fills the gaps for anyone who missed the signs or wants more.

 By the Numbers